lanl/GSM/ReadMe.md

 ## Contribute <a name="contribute"></a>
-___

 Contributions to GSM can be made by contacting Chase Juneau (ChaseJuneau@isu.edu) or Dr. Leslie Kerby (LeslieKerby@isu.edu) at the Idaho State University, or by contacting the [XCP-3](https://www.lanl.gov/org/padwp/adx/computational-physics/monte-carlo/index.php) group leader of the Los Alamos National Laboratory with information regarding the contribution.

 >Tip: developers can obtain a general understanding of the code styling within GSM by looking through the [Coalescence model code](./src/Coalescence).
 The code represented there is sufficiently short and clear to provide beginning developers with style reference and the architecture utilized for the GSM code.
+Generally speaking, models are divided into (a) a parameter module, (b) a data module containing static data for a given simulation, and (c) a model implementation.

-Questions about GSM, regarding code or physics, can be directed to C. Juneau (junechas@isu.edu) and Dr. Leslie Kerby (kerblesl@isu.edu).
+Questions about GSM, regarding code or physics, can be directed to C. Juneau (ChaseJuneau@isu.edu) and Dr. Leslie Kerby (LeslieKerby@isu.edu).

 ## Credits <a name="credits"></a>

-___
-The primary authors of GSM, originally CEM, include Drs.
+GSM was derived from CEM03.03 and LAQGSM03.03.
+The primary authors of these event generators include Drs.
 S. Mashnik, K. Gudima, and A. Sierk, with important contributions from R. Prael, M. Baznat, and N. Mokhov.
+Dr. L. Kerby, under the guidance of S. Mashnik, provided several important upgrades made to the CEM03.03 for light fragment emission in both the coalescense and preequilibrium implementations.
-Upgrades made to CEM03.03 prior to GSM's creation can be primarily accredited to Dr. Leslie Kerby, who provided several important updates to the preequilibrium model of GSM.
-GSM was migrated to an object-oriented framework by C. Juneau under the auspices of the Idaho State University and, in part, from funding provided by the Los Alamos National Laboritory under Idaho State University subcontract number 385443.
-The GSM library has been made open-source as part of this work.
+C. Juneau then combined the CEM03.03 and LAQGSM03.03 models to form the GSM under the guidance of L. Kerby.
+The GSM was then migrated to the current architecture by C. Juneau under the auspices of the Idaho State University and, in part, from funding provided by the Los Alamos National Laboritory under Idaho State Univeristy subcontract number 385443.